Jesse Palmer: National Football League

 After a four-year stint as a backup quarterback, he was cut on September 3, 2005, by the Giants.
-Palmer was the second Canadian (after Mark Rypien of the Washington Redskins) to start at quarterback in the NFL.

-Canadian Football League

-Palmer was drafted by the Montreal Alouettes of the Canadian Football League (CFL) 15th overall in 2001 CFL Draft.
-At first, wanting to stay in the game, he looked to the Canadian Football League for employment.
-His rights were held by Montreal; however, the Ottawa Renegades tried to acquire the Ottawa native as their top quarterback in September 2005, and Palmer expressed interest in playing for his home town.
+He had entered the summer 2005 training camp as the backup to Eli Manning, but found himself odd-man-out when the Giants went with Tim Hasselbeck at number two and Jared Lorenzen at number three QB.

 Attempting to locate another opportunity to stay in the NFL, Palmer worked out with the Minnesota Vikings and Oakland Raiders and was signed by the San Francisco 49ers on November 1, 2005, as injuries plagued their quarterbacks Alex Smith and Ken Dorsey.
 Dorsey and Smith returned from injury three weeks later, and Palmer was released without having played a down.
-Palmer was re-signed by the 49ers in March 2006 during the off-season but was later released on August 29, 2006, toward the end of training camp.
+Palmer was re-signed by the 49ers in March 2006 during the off-season, but was released on August 29, 2006, toward the end of training camp.

+Canadian Football League

+After leaving the NFL, he turned to the Canadian Football League (CFL) for employment.
+Palmer had been drafted 15th overall by the Montreal Alouettes in the 2001 CFL draft.
+His rights were still held by Montreal; however, the Ottawa Renegades tried to acquire the Ottawa native as their top quarterback in September 2005, and Palmer expressed interest in playing for his home town.

 On September 11, 2006, the Montreal Alouettes signed him to their developmental roster.
 Palmer did not dress for a game with Montreal.
 He retired from the CFL before the start of the 2007 season to pursue a broadcasting career.

 The Bachelor

 In 2004, Palmer was the first professional athlete to appear on The Bachelor television program and the first non-American Bachelor.
 During the first rose ceremony, Palmer called the name Katie in error, meaning to say Karen.
 After consulting with host Chris Harrison, Palmer offered a rose to both contestants.
 He eventually selected Jessica Bowlin, but their courtship lasted for only a few months after the end of the show.
-He would return as host of the 26th season, a role which he will also fill on the 19th season of The Bachelorette.
+He would return as host of the 26th season, a role which he also filled on the 19th season of The Bachelorette.
 Palmer also hosted Bachelor In Paradise, Season 8.
 He is currently host of The Bachelor franchises.
+This includes The Golden Bachelor, the first season of which aired in Fall of 2023.